 Messing Family Public Service Fellowship

 Anticipating strong demand for this award, students will be eligible to receive this award once (1 one-semester award or 2 sequential semester awards for a full academic year internship) during their four years at Brown.
+In addition to the semester awards, students will also be able to receive a summer Messing award once during their four years at Brown.
 Students cannot receive any academic credit for the same opportunity.

 - Internship must focus on public education in a way that advances student's understanding of public education in the U.S. and their own interest and career possibilities in education; can involve direct work with students (though not student teaching), teachers, and administrators; and/or research, policy, or advocacy work related to public education.

 - Unpaid semester internship; unpaid or low-paying ($1,000 or less) summer internship.

 - Internship terms, structure, and requirements consistent with LINK/SEW award program.

 - Formal classroom teaching (such as student teaching) is not eligible, as the fellowship program does not have the staffing necessary for the level of preparation, supervision, and intervention necessary for successful teaching placements.